openMVG/openMVG/src/openMVG_Samples/multiview_trifocal/README.md

      O: reconstruction_sequential/

 GeometricFilter
-- The toplevel .py shows it uses a fundamental matrix filtercing model
+- The toplevel .py shows it uses a fundamental matrix filtering model
 - Why not essential matrix when intrinsics available?
     - TODO: investigate where intrinsics are provided, if we can fix it, and whether intrinsics are actually optimized / estimated